PRODUCT SUPPORT

 To program Container Stop and/or Shelf Stop Positions:

-1. Move the desktop down or up to the desired position where a Container Stop or Shelf Stop shall be stored.
+1. Move the desktop down or up to the desired position where a Container Stop or Shelf Stop is to be stored.

 3. Release the handswitch